juandiegomoscoso/Cyclistic-Capstone-Project/README.md

     PIVOT(AVG(ride_length) FOR week_day IN([Monday], [Tuesday], [Wednesday], [Thursday], [Friday], [Saturday], [Sunday])) p;
     ```
     - Result: Casual users tend to rent the bikes for more time.

+## Share Phase

+Now it’s time to create a dashboard to present the findings.

+The goal of this analysis is to explore the differences in how casual riders and annual members use Cyclistic bikes.
+By identifying trends in bike usage patterns (such as rideable type preferences, time-based activity, and ride lengths) it aims to provide actionable insights for the marketing team.
+These findings will inform strategy to encourage casual riders to convert into annual members.

+**Rides by User Type and Rideable Type**:

+  - Casual riders and members prefer different types of bikes.
+    - Casual riders use electric bikes (1.04M rides) slightly more than classic bikes (0.93M rides), with docked bikes being used very minimally (0.05M rides).
+    - Members show a preference for classic bikes (1.87M rides) over electric bikes (1.77M rides).

+**Total Rides by User Type**:

+  - Members account for 3.64M rides, significantly more than casual riders at 2.01M rides.
+Members are clearly the most frequent users.

+**Average Ride Length**:

+  - Casual riders have a much longer average ride length (21.42 minutes) compared to members (12.45 minutes).
+This may indicate that casual riders use bikes for leisure or exploratory rides, whereas members may use bikes for routine or shorter commutes.

+**Usage by Time**:

+  - Monthly Trends:
+    * Casual riders’ activity peaks in the summer months (June to August) and declines sharply in winter, suggesting seasonal usage patterns likely tied to leisure activities.
+    * Members maintain more consistent usage throughout the year, with slight dips during the winter months.
+  - Weekly Trends:
+    * Casual riders are most active on weekends, whereas members use bikes primarily during weekdays, reflecting differences in purpose (leisure vs. commuting).
+  - Hourly Trends:
+    * Casual riders’ usage peaks in the afternoons, while members have two clear peaks: morning and evening, coinciding with typical commuting hours.
+  - Ride Length Trends:
+    * Casual riders consistently have longer average ride times than members, regardless of the time of day, week, or month.
+Ride lengths for casual riders also increase significantly on weekends.